Introduction: How to Use This Guide

 This guide, Copyright Basics for Educators and Students, provides basic information about copyright law, fair use, and educational exemptions in copyright law.

-- To figure out whether you can use a specific work created by someone else, continue below to "Copyright Answers for Instructors & Students: Tools that Help."
+- To figure out whether you can use a specific work created by someone else, see the box to the right: "Copyright Answers for Instructors & Students: Tools that Help"

 - For an excellent introduction to copyright law and issues in an educational setting, start with Purdue University's "Copyright Overview".
 Then continue to learn more about copyright by going to the "Copyright Tutorials & Help" tab at the top of this guide.